silverstripe/silverstripe-framework/docs/en/tutorials/1-building-a-basic-site.md

 Open *themes/simple/templates/Page.ss*.
 It uses standard HTML apart from these exceptions:

+	:::ss
+	<% base_tag %>

-`<% base_tag %>` is replaced with the HTML [base element](http://www.w3.org/TR/html401/struct/links.html#h-12.4).
-This
-ensures the browser knows where to locate your site's images and css files.
+The base_tag variable is replaced with the HTML [base element](http://www.w3.org/TR/html401/struct/links.html#h-12.4).
+This ensures the browser knows where to locate your site's images and css files.

+	:::ss
+	$MetaTitle
+	$Title
+	$SiteConfig.Title

-*$MetaTitle, $Title, and $SiteConfig.Title* in the html <title> tag are replaced by the title set in the Meta tags, Page Name, or Settings -> Site Title.
+These three variables are found within the html <title> tag, and are replaced by the text set in the Meta Title, Page Name, or Settings -> Site Title in the CMS.

-*$Title* is simply replaced with the name of the page ('Page name' on the 'Main' tab in the editor).
+	:::ss
+	$MetaTags

-*$MetaTags* adds meta tags for search engines, as well as the page title ('Title' on the 'Meta-data' tab in the editor).
-You can define your metatags in the meta-data tab off the content editor in the CMS.
+The MetaTags variable will add meta tags, which are used by search engines.
+You can define your meta tags in the tab fields at the bottom of the content editor in the CMS.
+	:::ss
+	$Layout

-*$Layout* is replaced with the contents of a template file with the same name as the page type we are using.
+The Layout variable is replaced with the contents of a template file with the same name as the page type we are using.

 Open *themes/simple/templates/Layout/Page.ss*.
 You will see more HTML and more SilverStripe template replacement tags and variables.

+	:::ss
+	$Content

-*$Content* is replaced with the content of the page currently being viewed.
+The Content variable is replaced with the content of the page currently being viewed.
 This allows you to make all changes to your site's content in the CMS.

-These template markers are processed by SilverStripe into HTML before being sent to your browser and are formatted either with a *$* at the beginning or are between the SilverStripe template tags *`<%  %>`*.
+These template markers are processed by SilverStripe into HTML before being sent to your browser and are formatted either with a *$* at the beginning or are between the SilverStripe template tags:

+	:::ss
+	<%  %>

 **Flushing the cache**

-Whenever we edit a template file, we need to append *?flush=all* onto the end of the URL, e.g. http://localhost/home/?flush=all.
+Whenever we edit a template file, we need to append *?flush=all* onto the end of the URL, e.g. http://localhost/your_site_name/?flush=all.
 SilverStripe stores template files in a cache for quicker load times.
 Whenever there are changes to the template, we must flush the cache in order for the changes to take effect.

 ##  The Navigation System